theskidster/shadercore/README.md

 A lightweight rendering abstraction layer which allows java projects to make use of modern OpenGL paradigms.

 ## How To Use
-Navigate to the <a href="https://github.com/theskidster/ShaderCore/releases">releases</a> section and download the latest ShaderCore-X.X.X.zip and unpack the .jar file into your projects dependencies.
+Navigate to the <a href="https://github.com/theskidster/ShaderCore/releases">releases</a> section and download the latest shadercore.zip and unpack the shadercore.jar, shadercore-javadoc.jar, and shadercore-sources.jar into their respective places within your projects dependencies as specified by the IDE you're using.

 ShaderCore requires a few libraries of its own which can be found in the projects "lib" folder- make sure to include these in your project as well if they aren't already present.